dzenbot/DZNEmptyDataSet/README.md

 * For more advanced customisation, it allows a custom view.
 * Compatible with Storyboard.
 * Compatible with iOS 6 or later.
-* iPhone and iPad support.
+* Compatible with iPhone and iPad.
 * **App Store ready**

 This library has been designed in a way where you won't need to extend UITableView or UICollectionView class.
 It will still work when using UITableViewController or UICollectionViewController.